luxfi/state/LLM.md

 - `0xa3`: storage
 - `0x73`: state

-## Common Pitfalls to Avoid

-1. **Wrong Testnet**: The 142MB testnet is wrong.
-Use the 1.1MB one (2sdADE...)
-2. **Hardcoded Tools**: denamespace-selective is hardcoded for 96369, use universal
-3. **Lock Files**: Remove LOCK files before accessing databases
-4. **Chain ID Confusion**: 2usKC5... is ZOO testnet (200201), not something else

 ## Decision Rationale

 ### Why 96369 as C-Chain?
 - Fresh architecture without 7777's technical debt
-- Better performance and features
+- Better performance and features as we migrated from leveldb to pebbledb
 - Clean start with proper airdrops

 ### Why Keep 7777?